 (4) Although an Advisory is for information purposes, ERCOT may exercise its authority, in such circumstances, to increase Ancillary Service requirements above the quantities originally specified in the Day-Ahead in accordance with procedures.
 ERCOT may require information from QSEs representing Resources regarding the Resources’ fuel capabilities.
 Requests for this type of information shall be for a time period of no more than seven days from the date of the request.
 The specific information that may be requested shall be defined in the Operating Guide.
 QSEs representing Resources shall provide the requested information in a timely manner, as defined by ERCOT at the time of the request.

+(5) In anticipation of, or in the event of, an imminent natural gas curtailment or other fuel supply disruption to any FFSSR, ERCOT will notify all QSEs representing FFSSRs to begin circulation of alternate fuel to its facilities, if applicable, heat fuel oil to appropriate temperatures, call out additional personnel as necessary and be ready to receive a Dispatch Instruction to provide FFSS at the level specified.
+FFSSRs may begin consuming a minimum amount of alternate fuel to validate it is ready for an FFSS deployment if such were to occur.

-(5) When an Advisory is issued for PRC below 3,000 MW and ERCOT expects system conditions to deteriorate to the extent that an EEA Level 2 or 3 may be experienced, ERCOT shall evaluate constraints active in SCED and determine which constraints have the potential to limit generation output.
+(6) When an Advisory is issued for PRC below 3,000 MW and ERCOT expects system conditions to deteriorate to the extent that an EEA Level 2 or 3 may be experienced, ERCOT shall evaluate constraints active in SCED and determine which constraints have the potential to limit generation output.

 (a) Upon identification of such constraints, ERCOT shall coordinate with the TSPs that own or operate the overloaded Transmission Facilities associated with those constraints, as well as the Resource Entities whose generation output may be limited, to determine whether: